Last updated: May 2026

 2. Order information routes automatically to your manufacturer

-3. Product is produced specifically for this order
+3. Manufacturer produces the product specifically for this order

 4. Item ships directly from factory to customer